Gregor Piatigorsky: Appraisal

-It has been reported that the great violin pedagogue Ivan Galamian once described Piatigorsky as the greatest string player of all time.
+The great violin pedagogue Ivan Galamian reportedly once called Piatigorsky the greatest string player of all time.
 He was an extraordinarily dramatic player.
-His orientation as a performer was to convey the maximum expression embodied in a piece.
+His orientation as a performer was to convey maximum expression.
 He brought a great authenticity to his understanding of this expression.
 He was able to communicate this authenticity because he had had extensive personal and professional contact with many of the great composers of the day.

 Many of those composers wrote pieces for him, including Sergei Prokofiev (Cello Concerto), Paul Hindemith (Cello Concerto), Mario Castelnuovo-Tedesco (Cello Concerto), William Walton (Cello Concerto), Vernon Duke (Cello Concerto), and Igor Stravinsky (Piatigorsky and Stravinsky collaborated on the arrangement of Stravinsky's "Suite Italienne", which was extracted from Pulcinella, for cello and piano; Stravinsky demonstrated an extraordinary method of calculating fifty-fifty royalties).
 At a rehearsal of Richard Strauss's Don Quixote, which Piatigorsky performed with the composer conducting, after the dramatic slow variation in D minor, Strauss announced to the orchestra, "Now I've heard my Don Quixote as I imagined him."

-Piatigorsky had a magnificent sound characterized by a distinctive fast and intense vibrato and he was able to execute with consummate articulation all manner of extremely difficult bowings, including a downbow staccato of which other string players could not help but be in awe.
-He often attributed his penchant for drama to his student days when he accepted an engagement playing during the intermissions in recitals by the great Russian basso, Feodor Chaliapin.
-Chaliapin, when portraying his dramatic roles, such as the title role in Boris Godunov, would not only sing, but declaim, almost shouting.
+Piatigorsky had a sound characterized by a distinctive fast and intense vibrato and he was able to execute with consummate articulation all manner of extremely difficult bowings, including a downbow staccato of which other string players could not help but be in awe.
+He often attributed his penchant for drama to his student days when he accepted an engagement playing during the intermissions in recitals by the great Russian basso Feodor Chaliapin.
+When portraying his dramatic roles, such as the title role in Boris Godunov, Chaliapin not only sang, but declaimed, almost shouting.
 On encountering him one day, the young Piatigorsky told him, "You talk too much and don't sing enough."
 Chaliapin responded, "You sing too much and don't talk enough."
 Piatigorsky thought about this and from that point on, tried to incorporate the kind of drama and expression he heard in Chaliapin's singing into his own artistic expression.